 Q: How did Adaptive Apex come about?

-Q: Who are the people you usually work with?
+Q: Who do you usually work with?

 Q: Where can people connect with you and your work?